heroku/cli/packages/heroku-container-registry/readme.md

 It performs checks in this order:

 1. Is a template explicitly provided like `--template node`?
 If so, use that one.
-2. Does a `Dockerfile` already exist?
-If so, leave the `Dockerfile` and just update the image.
+2. Does a Dockerfile already exist?
+If so, leave the Dockerfile and just update the image.
 3. Do any of our supported platforms detect files like `package.json`?
 Use what was detected.

-You now have a `Dockerfile`:
+You now have a Dockerfile:

 ```
 cat Dockerfile